Mirroar/TopFit/readme.txt

 5. What to do if you encounter a bug
 ------------------------------------
-If anything does not work as intended, you'll again want to check TopFit's page and check the description an comments before posting about it.
+If anything does not work as intended, you'll again want to check TopFit's page and check the description and comments before posting about it.
 I'll try to get back to you as soon as possible, or maybe another helpful user will be able to provide you with the necessary hints.